xuyanyu-shh/Saliency-detection-in-360-video/README.md

 # Saliency Detection in 360° Videos
 ![spherical_conv](https://preview.ibb.co/dS2vgz/Picture1.png)

 > This figure indicates how spherical crown kernel changes on sphere and projected panorama from north pole to south pole with angle interval equaling π=4.
-The first raw is the region of the spherical crown kernel on sphere.
-The second raw shows the region of spherical crown kernel on the projected panorama.
+The first row is the region of the spherical crown kernel on sphere.
+The second row shows the region of spherical crown kernel on the projected panorama.
 The third row shows sampling grid corresponding to each kernel location.
 Red curve represents θ sampling grid and blue curve represents φ sampling grid.

 ### Introduction
 This repo contains the codes that used in paper *Saliency Detection in 360° Videos* by **Ziheng Zhang, Yanyu Xu**, Jingyi Yu and Shenghua Gao.